 I was fortunate enough to be able to review six of the products in the line, as detailed below.
 There are videos at the DevaCurl website that show how to apply many of the products so that you can experience the best results.
 I highly recommend checking those out, even before you make any purchases.

 The company takes a lot of pride in offering curl-friendly ingredients, so you won't find sulfates, mineral oil, parabens and silicones, to name just a few of the ingredients they avoid.
 Keep reading for my honest review on DevaCurl’s hair products.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.

-Before using the DevaCurl products, I clarified my hair because I'm not on a no-poo regimen, and I wanted to begin with as clean a slate as possible.
+Before using the DevaCurl products, I clarified my hair as stated above.

 - No-Poo: This is a conditioning cleanser (not to be confused with typical co-wash products) that doesn't lather at all.
 Unlike a cleansing conditioner that focuses only on the hair, No-Poo cleans the scalp and hair.
 It contains peppermint oil (along with other goodies like hops and amino acids) and I could really feel the tingle on my scalp when I used it.

 - One Condition: I followed up the No-Poo with the conditioner, which was just as rich and creamy.
 I didn't need a comb while using these products.
 I applied a generous amount, enough to make sure each hair strand was covered, and I finger combed throughout.
 There's plenty of slip, so I was able to work through tangles easily.